ryancbutler/XDReplicate/docs/cmd_import.rst

 REMARKS
-    To see the examples, type: "get-help Import-XDsite -examples".
+    To see the examples, type: "get-help Import-XDSite -examples".
-    For more information, type: "get-help Import-XDsite -detailed".
+    For more information, type: "get-help Import-XDSite -detailed".
-    For technical information, type: "get-help Import-XDsite -full".
+    For technical information, type: "get-help Import-XDSite -full".

 Import-XDTag